-To accompany these modern features, many connected thermostats offer innovative designs.
-From ato a responsive touchscreen, smart thermostats look a lot different than traditional models.
-They can also send you smart alerts, sync with the rest of your smart home devices and provide details on your HVAC system's energy usage over time.
+To accompany these modern features, many connected thermostats offer creative designs.
+From a rounded shape to a responsive touchscreen, smart thermostats look a lot different than traditional models.
+They can also send you smart alerts, sync with other connected devices in your home and provide details on your HVAC system's energy usage over time.

-The $60 Amazon Smart Thermostat is the least expensive smart thermostat I've tested.
+As I mentioned above, the Amazon Smart Thermostat is my favorite overall smart thermostat.
+First, it's the least expensive model I've tested.
 It works via the Alexa app and with Alexa voice commands.
 You need a compatible Alexa-enabled smart speaker or display to use voice commands, but you don't have to enable an Alexa skill since this is an Amazon-branded product.

-This thermostat also looks nice.
+This thermostat is Energy Star-certified, saving an average of $50 on a yearly energy bill.
 It has a simple, modern design and an optional wall plate if you need to cover any old paint or holes.
-The touchscreen interface is minimal, but makes it easy to adjust thermostat and switch among heat, air conditioning and other basic settings.
+The touchscreen interface is minimal, but makes it easy to adjust the thermostat and switch between heat, air conditioning and other basic settings.